2023 Honda CRF300L Oil and Filter Change - Page 2

 If you're going to change the oil filter too, you can proceed with that now, or you can reinstall the oil drain bolt first if it looks like the oil has finished draining.
 Instructions follow.

 Apply engine oil to the oil drain bolt threads and seating surface (likely there will be oil on the threads and seating surface of the drain hole).
-Reinstall the oil drain bolt with a crush washer.
+Reinstall the oil drain bolt with a sealing washer.
 Insert the drain bolt and tighten by hand (it should thread-in easy).
 Use an accurate torque wrench to tighten it to a maximum torque of 24 N.m (18 lbf.ft).
 If you're using a beam-type torque wrench with markings on one side only, you can use a mirror resting on a small box or blocks of wood so that you can see the markings on the torque wrench.
 The mirror should be directly underneath the torque scale, and you should be looking at it straight-on.
-This is not an issue with click-type torque wrenches, but click-type torque wrenches need to be calibrated from time to time.
+This is not an issue with click-type torque wrenches.

 The oil drain bolt with sealing washer, 2023 Honda CRF300L